cRaErBs/ipi-doc-source/source/iot_pi/HowToSetup.md

 2) Connect the mouse, keyboard, HDMI display and LAN cable
 3) Connect the power supply
 4) Press the power button
-5) the boot screen should be visible on the connected display
+5) The boot screen should be visible on the connected display